matee8/char_rnn/README.md

   --num-epochs NUM_EPOCHS
-                        Number of training epochs. (default: 10) --seed SEED           Random seed. (default: 42)
+                        Number of training epochs. (default: 10) --seed SEED           Random seed. (default: 42) --train-size TRAIN_SIZE
+                        Proportion of the dataset to include in the training split. (default: 0.8) --validation-size VALIDATION_SIZE
+                        Proportion of the training dataset toinclude in the validation split. (default: 0.2)

 Output and logging configuration:
   --model-dir MODEL_DIR